The $\Sigma$_1 Provability Logic of HA: The -provability logic of

 \section{The $\Sigma_1$-provability logic of $\HA$}

-In this section, we will show that $\mathcal{PL}_\sigma(\HA)=\lles$.
+In this section, we will show that $\mathcal{PL}_\sigma(\HA)=\lles$ (see \Cref{Definition-Provability Logic}).
 Moreover, we will show that $\lles$ is decidable.
-As a by-product of \autoref{Theorem-Main tool}, we show that $\HA+\Box\bot$ has de Jongh property.
-Before we continue with the statement and proof of soundness and completeness theorem, let us apply our techniques presented in this paper to two well-known examples that have already been proved that don't belong to the provability logic of $\HA$.
+As a by-product of \Cref{Theorem-Main tool}, we show that $\HA+\Box\bot$ has de Jongh property.
+Before we continue with the statement and proof of soundness and completeness theorems, let us apply our techniques presented in this paper to \Cref{example01,example02} in \cref{sec-introduction}.